n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.jenkins.md

 # Jenkins

-The Jenkins node allows you to automate work in Jenkins, and integrate Jenkins with other applications. n8n has built-in support for a wide range of Jenkins features, including creating, canceling, putting, and restarting jobs, instances, and builds.
+The Jenkins node allows you to automate work in Jenkins, and integrate Jenkins with other applications. n8n has built-in support for a wide range of Jenkins features, including listing jobs, canceling, putting and restarting instaces, and creating and copying jobs.

 On this page, you'll find a list of operations the Jenkins node supports and links to more resources.